helidon-io/helidon/docs/mp/lra.md

 ### Narayana

-[Narayana][narayana] is a transaction manager supporting LRA.
+[Narayana](https://narayana.io) is a transaction manager supporting LRA.
 To use Narayana LRA coordinator with Helidon LRA client you need to add a dependency for Narayana client:

 Dependency needed for using Helidon LRA with Narayana coordinator: